eWaterCycle/getting-started/book/some_content/why/what.md

 # What is eWaterCycle

-eWaterCycle provides a standardized environment (often using containers and Jupyter Notebooks).
+eWaterCycle provides a standardized environment (using [containerization](https://www.docker.com/resources/what-container/) and Jupyter Notebooks).
+The interface is a [Python notebook](https://www.ewatercycle.org/getting-started/main/some_content/first_model_run/interface.html) on a jupyterHub, run on a supercomputer (currently SRC).
+Making sure that the user's laptop does not do any heavy computations.

-Supports running multiple hydrological models in a reproducible way.
+We support running multiple hydrological models in a reproducible way.
 Models include:
 - HBV
 - PCRGlobWB
 - Wflow
-- Lisflood
+- LISflood
 - Marmot

-Facilitates coupling with data sources, visualization, and advanced workflows.
+The coupling of models paired with our seamless integration of data sources, visualization, and advanced workflows allow users to:

-eWaterCycle addresses the challenges by providing an open, modular, and reproducible modeling platform.
-It uses Jupyter Notebooks as a userinterface, containerized environments, and standardized interfaces (e.g. BMI – Basic Model Interface) to allow users to:
 - Run and couple different hydrological models.
 - Access and preprocess input data seamlessly.
 - Reproduce results and share workflows across institutions.